gamebeast2k/docker_traccar2mqtt/README.md

 Traccar2mqtt is a small Server written in NodeJs to use Traccar in other Programs.
 In my case Io.Broker

 ### Changelog

+#### 1.0

+- Big Jump to V1.0 the Version is very stable and no new issue reported or found

 #### 0.4